 Years ago, the family spent the better part of a day visiting the Gettysburg battle field - something they will never let me forget.
 So, the next day, my daughter had a surprise for me - a visit to Saratoga National Historic Park.
 Turns out back in 1777, this was the site of a major victory for the US during the Revolution.
 And, true to form, the east coast folks don't want to forget.

 gotta love those reenactments

-At this point, I was in a got-to-get-home mood and pretty much rode 800 mile days until I arrived back in Spokane.
+At this point, I was in a got-to-get-home mood and pretty much rode 800 mile days until I was home.
 I did make one stop at the Badlands National Park just east of Rapid City, South Dakota.
 I'd been in the area several times, but never stopped.
 This time it just seemed like the right thing to do.